Intervue/Data-structures-algorithms-for-interviews/README.md

 - For questions with repeating sub problems, try thinking out using recursion
 - returning a function in recursion which is called will ultimately end of returning the base value which has to be returned
+- Sometimes if the algo seems to be complicated move to a generalized format where the result is assumed to be N and you are solving it for some x by going from solution to problem, and then try to figure out the algo. (refer question 28.c for more clarification)

 # General hash functions
 - take mod with number of elements present